Add Cluster Nodes

 -

 You should get the installation configuration file config-sample.yaml and transfer it to the cluster node where you will perform this action.
-For more information, refer to Install KubeSphere Enterprise.
+For more information, refer to Install KubeSphere.

 Warning -